conglu1997/erdos_321_computation/README.md

 - Python 3.11 (conda env recommended).
 - `ortools` (installed via pip).
 - `kissat` (Homebrew install) if you want DRAT proofs of “no larger set”.
 If missing, the solver falls back to a feasibility check for size k+1 (no DRAT proof, but it still records whether that check succeeds).
+- `python-sat` (installed via pip) if you want to try the MaxSAT backend.
 - `matplotlib` (only needed for `plot_certificates.py` visualizations).

 Setup example: